-Member contributions deducted from salary by the employer, remitted to the plan on the employee's behalf, and indexed at the prescribed rate of 3.75% are considered tax sheltered under sections 401(a) and 414(h) of the Internal Revenue Code as amended This pre-tax status is only extended to contributions which are a percentage of wages earned for the period.
-Beginning in February of 2006 the rate will increase to 5% as part of the establishment of a Section 401(h) Medical Sub-trust.
+Member contributions are considered tax sheltered under sections 401(a) and 414(h) of the Internal Revenue Code as amended.
+This pre-tax status is only extended to contributions which are a percentage of wages earned for the period.
 Generally, pre-tax status is only extended to contributions which are a percentage of wages earned for the period.
 Permissive service purchases of temporary service and of time previously withdrawn from the plan may be eligible for a trustee to trustee transfer from 401(k), 403(b), and 457 plans.
 Contact the system for further details.
 Other amounts paid in by the member on a voluntary basis for purposes such as Additional Contributions are considered to have been made with post tax dollars.
 All post tax contributions are tracked by the system and will be reported as tax exempt in accordance with applicable Federal Tax Rules at the time of their eventual distribution.